Li Zhensheng (photojournalist): Early life

 Li was born to a poor family in Dalian, Liaoning.
 At the time of his birth the city was located in Kwantung Leased Territory, where Japan maintained the puppet regime, Manchukuo.
 His mother died when he was three, and his older brother, who was a member of the People's Liberation Army was killed during the Chinese Civil War.
 Li helped his father, who was a cook on a steamship and later as a farmer, until Li was 10 years old.
 Li rose to the top of his class despite starting school late.
+In middle school, Li traded his very own prized stamp collection for a film camera.
 He later earned a spot at the Changchun Film School, where he acquired much of his photographic knowledge.
 In 1963, he briefly held a job at the Heilongjiang Daily, but the Socialist Education Movement intervened.
+Li married a newspaper editor, Zu Yingxia, in 1968.
+Following their marriage, Li was accused of being a "new bourgeois".
+This led to Li being criticized in front of nearly 300 employees, and then demoted from his position.
 Li ended up back in the countryside for nearly two years, living with peasants and studying the works of Chairman Mao.